ohmthakor/Small-Shell/README.md

 ## Overview

 Smallsh is a custom-built shell program written in C that implements a subset of features found in well-known Unix/Linux shells, such as bash.
 This shell supports commands execution, input/output redirection, background processes, and signal handling.
+This project was developed as part of the CS 374 course at OSU.

 Features